-Nature and condition causing admission Co-morbid psychiatric history Presence or lack of objective data and subjective complaints Complications and risk factors that may affect care planning Risk for drug diversion Functional and cognitive status Ability to participate in own care Imminence of death Symptoms and severity of symptoms Bowel regimen if opioids are prescribed Patient and family support systems Patient/family need for counseling and education Comprehensive pain assessment Initial bereavement assessment Patient/family needs for referrals Comprehensive drug profile and review Data elements for outcome measurement 0
+Nature and condition causing admission Co-morbid psychiatric history Presence or lack of objective data and subjective complaints Complications and risk factors that may affect care planning Risk for drug diversion Functional and cognitive status Ability to participate in own care Imminence of death Symptoms and severity of symptoms Bowel regimen if opioids are prescribed Patient and family support systems Patient/family need for counseling and education Comprehensive pain assessment Initial bereavement assessment Patient/family needs for referrals Comprehensive drug profile and review Data elements for outcome measurement j

-• HCPC 11 - General Assessment
+- HCPC 11 General Assessment

 - HCPC 12 Pain

 - HCPC 13 Bereavement

 - HCPC 14 Referrals

 - HCPC 15 Drug Profile

 - HCPC 16 Outcomes

-Scenario: Ms. Iris is being discharged from the skilled facility to return home.
-Her daughter has arrived, and a meeting has occurred with the family, physician, and IDT to validate the ability of the daughter and spouse to work together to handle the care of the mother.
-Ms. Iris arrives at home and the hospice team makes plans for assessment and development of the plan of care.
+Scenario: Ms. Iris is being discharged from the hospital to home with initial hospice care.
+Her primary diagnosis is stage IV pancreatic cancer with liver metastasis.
+Her primary caregiver is her husband of 50 years who is struggling with COPD.
+The next closest relative is a daughter living 500 miles away.
+Both Ms. Iris and her husband are very anxious about this next step.
 Due to staffing circumstances a new employee, an RN new to hospice is scheduled to conduct the assessment.
-As the consultant, you are reviewing the admission documentation for compliance.
+As the consultant, you are reviewing the admission documentation and process.